bozsahin/cogs579/README.md

 W6: Philosophy and computational complexity (5; 8)

-(the rest is SUBJECT TO CHANGE per term)
+(the rest is SUBJECT TO CHANGE per term, depending on student topics)

 W7: The digital/analog dichotomy fallacy: what is a computer?
 (0:ch.6; 6; 3:ch.24)